 As Thom tears his loaf of bread to share with another worker, a light-haired woman from Thirteen named Rem, he asks Peeta and Haymitch what they think of the improvements.

-Thom says, "He's had a hand in almost everything since early spring."
+Around a mouthful of bread, Thom says, "He's had a hand in almost everything since early spring."

 "Yeah, he was a mining captain - Captain Carter."

 By now they're walking toward the tent.
 Haymitch stops short.
 "Carter?" he repeats.